The Fairly OddParents (franchise): Broadcast and streaming

 The original show aired on the main Nickelodeon channel before moving to Nicktoons after September 16, 2016.
 From then until July 26, 2017, new episodes premiered on the Nicktoons channel.
 After it ended, reruns are sometimes shown on Nicktoons until 2023.

 In June 2019, The Fairly OddParents was added to Pluto TV alongside other Nickelodeon/Nick Jr. shows.

 As of July 30, 2020, all seasons are available on Paramount+.
 Seasons four and five of the show are currently streaming on Netflix in the United States, as of May 2024.

 Home media

 The first eight seasons have been released on DVD-R format exclusively through Amazon, starting with the first season in 2009.
 The TV movie Wishology has its own release on the format, separate from the sixth season's set.

 The complete series was released by Paramount Pictures in a 35-disc set on December 10, 2024 (originally scheduled for November 26, 2024).
-Seasons 9 and 10 also received separate sets to compliment the already-existing Amazon releases.
+Seasons 9 and 10 also received separate sets to complement the already-existing Amazon releases.